By Civics League member Stephanie Wallace.

 Let’s let our voices be heard and our needs known.
 Let’s stand together for us all.

 To learn more about what you can do as a consumer to protect complex rehab technology, visit the NCART website here.
 You can also sign up for their newsletter here, which will help you stay informed.
-To learn more about the ICS Civics League, come to one of our meetings!
+To learn more about the Civics League, come to one of our meetings!